vgarciasc/xeupiu/tutorial.md

 ### 1. The overlays are being shown even when the game is minimized!

-We are aware of this issue, however it's low priority right now.
-For the time being, we suggest simply closing the tool when you are not playing the game, to make the overlays go away.
+I'm aware of this issue, however it's low priority right now.
+For the time being, I suggest simply closing the tool when you are not playing the game, to make the overlays go away.

 ### 2. I moved the game screen, but the overlays did not follow!

-Just as above: we are aware of this issue, however it's low priority right now.
+Just as above: I are aware of this issue, however it's low priority right now.
 Please maintain the game screen in the same position after opening the tool; if you want to change its position, simply close the tool and reopen it again.

 ### 3. During phone conversations, the textbox overlay disappears after choosing which girl to get info on!